j6k4m8/bkm/README.md

 Crazy-simple quick-bookmark terminal script for OSX and Linux.
 Bookmark the current directory with the `bkm my-folder` command.
 Navigate back to it by simply typing `my-folder`.

+Note: There's nothing to stop you from saying `bkm ls` and borking your `ls` command.
+Don't do the dumb thing!

 # Commands

 | Command | Description | Example |